mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [May 10, 2026]
+# Today's Tutorial [May 11, 2026]
-## Lesson 184: Pico Hacking Course (Part 1 - The Why, The How...)
+## Lesson 185: Pico Hacking Course (Part 2 - Hello World)
-In this lesson we will discuss the basic setup of the development environment for the Raspberry Pi Pico.
+In this lesson we will discuss the basic Hello World program.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.